Becka Mckiness

 First Look

 Whether or not you are having a first look will be one of the first things that will impact your timeline.
 A first look is when the couple gets to see each other before the ceremony.
 There are a few advantages of a first look.
-The biggest advantage is we can most of the photos done before the ceremony.
+One being you will actually get to spend time with your partner on your wedding day.
+The day goes by so fast.
+With a first look you will get a private moment to see each other and then you get to spend the whole day together.
+You can also complete most of the formal portraits before the ceremony.
 Why is this important?

 You can use natural light.
-If you have a ceremony after 3:30pm in the fall or winter we might not be able to get ANY photos of you two together outside due to the sun setting early.
+If you have a ceremony after 4pm in the fall or winter we might not be able to get photos of you two together outside due to the sun setting early.
 The lack of light also impacts indoor photos since we will not be able to use any sort of natural light from windows.
 Make sure to check what time sunset is for your date.
-30-40 minutes before sunset is often dark and produces a different look. (not ideal for large group photos)

 If there is no second shooter I will not be able to capture reception venue decorations or cocktail hour which includes some photos of guests.
 Typically the venue is not completely ready until cocktail hour.
 During that time I will be shooting family, wedding party, and couple photos so I will not have time to capture any of cocktail hour.
 If I have a second shooter I will have them capture that while I am doing formal photos.

-Another advantage is that you are able to spend some time together as a couple on your wedding day.
+Again, you are able to spend some time together as a couple on your wedding day.
 If you have a first look you can take a moment to be together, away from everyone else.
 For some couples it really helps them calm their nerves.
-Once the ceremony starts you tend to be pulled in different directions.
+Once the ceremony starts you tend to be pulled in all different directions.
 Having the first look also ensures we are able to beautifully capture that moment when your partner sees you for the first time.

 What if I don't want a first look?

 A first look isn't for everyone.
-Some couples want to wait until the ceremony for their first look.
 Just make sure to plan accordingly.
-I suggest having the ceremony start early in the afternoon and having a break before the cocktail hour.
-Such as 1pm ceremony and 5pm cocktail hour start time.
-(Make sure to add extra time if traveling is involved) Why is this important?
+I suggest having the ceremony start in the early afternoon and having a break before the cocktail hour.
+This is typically done with church ceremonies.
+Why is this important?

 You can enjoy your cocktail hour.
 If we have a gap of time we will be able to get all of your formal photos done before the reception.
 So when you arrive you can relax and enjoy.